Meningococcal vaccine: Quadrivalent (serogroups A, C, W-135, and Y)

-Menveo and MenQuadfi are approved for medical use in the European Union.
+Menveo and Menquadfi are approved for medical use in the European Union.

 Menactra and Menveo

-The first meningococcal conjugate vaccine (MCV-4), Menactra, was licensed in the U.S. in 2005 by Sanofi Pasteur; Menveo was licensed in 2010 by Novartis.
-Both MCV-4 vaccines have been approved by the Food and Drug Administration (FDA) for people 2 through 55 years of age.
-Menactra received FDA approval for use in children as young as 9 months in April 2011 while Menveo received FDA approval for use in children as young as two months in August 2013.
+The first meningococcal conjugate vaccine (MCV-4), Menactra, was licensed in the US in 2005, by Sanofi Pasteur; Menveo was licensed in 2010, by Novartis.
+Both MCV-4 vaccines are approved by the Food and Drug Administration (FDA) for people 2 through 55 years of age.
+Menactra received FDA approval for use in children as young as 9 months in April 2011, while Menveo received FDA approval for use in children as young as two months in August 2013.
 The Centers for Disease Control and Prevention (CDC) has not made recommendations for or against its use in children less than two years.
+In November 2024, the European Commission (EC) approved Menveo to protect individuals aged two years and older against invasive meningococcal disease.

-MenQuadFi
+Menquadfi

-MenQuadFi, manufactured by Sanofi Pasteur, was approved by the US Food and Drug Administration (FDA) on 23 April 2020, for use in individuals 2 years of age and older.
+Menquadfi, manufactured by Sanofi Pasteur, was approved by the US Food and Drug Administration in April 2020, for use in individuals two years of age and older.

 Menomune

 Meningococcal polysaccharide vaccine (MPSV-4), Menomune, has been available since the 1970s.
 It may be used if MCV-4 is not available, and is the only meningococcal vaccine licensed for people older than 55.
 Information about who should receive the meningococcal vaccine is available from the CDC.